-- In other cases, the services provided are significant.
+- Some properties comprise a portion that is held to earn rentals or for capital appreciation and another portion that is held for use in the production or supply of goods or services or for administrative purposes.
+If these portions could be sold separately (or leased out separately under a finance lease), an entity accounts for the portions separately.
+If the portions could not be sold separately, the property is investment property only if an insignificant portion is held for use in the production or supply of goods or services or for administrative purposes. - In some cases, an entity provides ancillary services to the occupants of a property it holds.
+An entity treats such a property as investment property if the services are insignificant to the arrangement as a whole.
+An example is when the owner of an office building provides security and maintenance services to the lessees who occupy the building. - In other cases, the services provided are significant.
 For example, if an entity owns and manages a hotel, services provided to guests are significant to the arrangement as a whole.
-Therefore, an owner-managed hotel is owner-occupied property, rather than investment property. - It may be difficult to determine whether ancillary services are so significant that a property does not qualify as investment property.
+Therefore, an owner-managed hotel is owner-occupied property, rather than investment property. - 13 It may be difficult to determine whether ancillary services are so significant that a property does not qualify as investment property.
 For example, the owner of a hotel sometimes transfers some responsibilities to third parties under a management contract.
 The terms of such contracts vary widely.
 At one end of the spectrum, the owner's position may, in substance, be that of a passive investor.
 At the other end of the spectrum, the owner may simply have outsourced day-to-day functions while retaining significant exposure to variation in the cash flows generated by the operations of the hotel. - Judgement is needed to determine whether a property qualifies as investment property.
 An entity develops criteria so that it can exercise that judgement consistently in accordance with the definition of investment property and with the related guidance in paragraphs 7-13.
-Paragraph 75(c) requires an entity to disclose these criteria when classification is difficult. - Judgement is also needed to determine whether the acquisition of investment property is the acquisition of an asset or a group of assets or a business combination within the scope of Ind AS 103, Business Combinations.
+Paragraph 75(c) requires an entity to disclose these criteria when classification is difficult. - 14A Judgement is also needed to determine whether the acquisition of investment property is the acquisition of an asset or a group of assets or a business combination within the scope of Ind AS 103.
+Business

+Combinations.
 Reference should be made to Ind AS 103 to determine whether it is a business combination.
 The discussion in paragraphs 7-14 of this Standard relates to whether or not property is owner-occupied property or investment property and not to determining whether or not the acquisition of property is a business combination as defined in Ind AS 103.
-Determining whether a specific transaction meets the definition of a business combination as defined in Ind AS 103 and includes an investment property as defined in this Standard requires the separate application of both Standards. - In some cases, an entity owns property that is leased to, and occupied by, its parent or another subsidiary.
+Determining whether a specific transaction meets the definition of a business combination as defined in Ind AS 103 and includes an investment property as defined in this Standard requires the separate application of both Standards.

+In some cases, an entity owns property that is leased to, and occupied by, its parent or another subsidiary.
 The property does not qualify as investment property in the consolidated financial statements, because the property is owner-occupied from the perspective of the group.
 However, from the perspective of the entity that owns it, the property is investment property if it meets the definition in paragraph 5.
 Therefore, the lessor treats the property as investment property in its individual financial statements.